elishaadamu/elisha/_posts/2024-01-13-Blog-as-Code-Part1.md

 # STEP 3 - Enable GitHub Pages

-Before we close out this first part of our "blog-as-code" series, we will enable GitHub Pages and the GitHub Action so Jekyll can automatically generate the static site content GitHub Pages will present our visitors.
+Before we close out Part 1 of our "blog-as-code" series, we will enable GitHub Pages and the GitHub Action so Jekyll can automatically generate the static site content that GitHub Pages will then present our visitors.

 >I'm not sure if this was just an issue for me, but when I ran through this process GitHub Pages was not properly enabled on my repo.
 So I had to do the below to enable it.
 {: .prompt-info }